 This class will explore current problems, trends, and research in the field of Fundraising and Development.
 This class will provide students the opportunity to gain experience in the fundraising industry.

 SES 672 - Advanced Sport Law (3)

 Prerequisite: SES 688.
 Advanced study of employment law, intellectual property, labor law, antitrust, and contract law in sport business.

-SES 675 - Management of Sports Facilities and Equipment (3)
+SES 675 - Sport Facility and Event Management (3)